Laya Gasa Trek

 This trip can operate with one less night for US$5,210

 * Price based on twin-share accommodation.
 Single-room supplement available subject to availability.
+Please note that groups of two people will also need to pay a two-person supplement.

 Find out approximate trip price in your own currency here